John Worboys: CJ

 On a night out in 2001, CJ left a wine bar in central London, hailing Worboys' taxi.
-Worboys told her he was celebrating a win on the horses, offering CJ champagne.
-Stopping in a road off of the A40, Worboys served her what appeared to be red wine in a plastic cup; this was CJ's last memory.
+Worboys told her he was celebrating a win on the horses, offering CJ 'champagne'.
+Stopping in a road off the A40, Worboys served her what appeared to be red wine in a plastic cup; this was CJ's last memory.
 When she awoke, she was naked in her bed, with her clothes in a trail across the floor.
-CJ had no physical injuries and didn't think that she'd had sex.
+CJ had no physical injuries and did not think that she had had sex.
 However, unusually, she noticed the door was not bolted and she had more money in her purse than expected.

 HM

-In 2003, HM was a university student, who lived just off of the Edgware Road.
+In 2003, HM was a university student, who lived just off Edgware Road.
 One evening, she went on a night out with friends, including another woman, CD, who shared her house.
 Leaving a central London nightclub in the early hours of the morning, the pair hailed Worboys' taxi.
 Worboys told them that he had won the lottery and as the pair were his last passengers, he would not charge them a fare.
 Worboys offered the pair a drink and on arriving back at HM's address, HM stayed in the taxi, accepting a drink, with her friend leaving and going into the house.

-HM's next memory was being in Worboys' taxi, driving someone near the Edgware Road, potentially into the Paddington Basic area.
-HM had a fleeting memory of Worboys being 'in her face', but did not remember the detail.
+HM's next memory was being in Worboys' taxi, somewhere near the Edgware Road, potentially in the Paddington Basin area.
+HM had a fleeting memory of Worboys being "in her face", but did not remember the detail.
 HM remembered Worboys giving her more to drink, with her next recollection being in the taxi, parked outside her address.
 It appeared to be early morning and she was lying on the floor of the taxi.
 Asking Worboys what had happened, he told her she had fallen to the floor.
 Worboys helped her out of his taxi and HM went into the house, feeling very unwell the following day and with a sense of anxiety.
-HM went to Edgware Road police station to report the matter, but couldn't bring herself to go in and speak to anyone.
+HM went to Edgware Road police station to report the matter, but could not bring herself to go in and speak to anyone.

 FP

 In August 2007, FP had been out with friends in a Chelsea nightclub, leaving at approximately 02:30 BST.
 She hailed Worboys' taxi and he told her that he had won money at the casino.
-FP later recalled being shown a bag of money, as well as a bottle of champagne that Worboys repeatedly asked FP to have a drink.
+FP later recalled being shown a bag of money, as well as a bottle of 'champagne' that Worboys repeatedly asked FP to have a drink from.
 Eventually, FP agreed.
 When the taxi pulled up in Lots Road, Fulham, Worboys got into the back of the taxi, offering FP a drink in a white plastic cup.
 FP later recalled being in the back of the taxi for approximately 15 minutes, with her next memory being the following morning at approximately 10:00 BST, having no recollection of getting home.